Overseas Programs and Engineering

-The Internship Coordinator works to place all students in fully funded internships (accommodation and stipend provided) related to their academic and career interests.
+The Kyoto Program’s Internship Coordinator works to place all students in fully funded internships (accommodation and stipend provided) related to their academic and career interests.
 Student interns are expected to participate in the internship in Japan from late June for a 10-week period.
-Interns are placed in organizations of all sizes and structures, from multinationals such as Hitachi, NEC, Fujitsu and Kawasaki, to national leaders such as Rakuten, KVH, DeNA and Akebono Brake Corporation, through to entrepreneurial start-ups such as Appirits and NaviPlus.
-The program also strives to place students with highly specialized interests in appropriate organizations, with past placements including Keiko University Hospital, a family-run taiko drum shop, and an organic farm.
+Interns are placed in organizations of all sizes and structures, from multinationals such as Hitachi, NEC, Fujitsu and Kawasaki, to leading research institutions such as University of Tokyo and Kyoto University, through to entrepreneurial start-ups such as Appirits, Q-Games and NaviPlus.
+The program also strives to place students with highly specialized interests in appropriate organizations, with past placements including Kyoto University Hospital, a family-run taiko drum shop, and an organic farm.

-The program in Madrid is open Autumn, Winter and Spring Quarters and has a language requirement of one year of Spanish (SPANLANG 3 or SPANLANG 2A).
+The program in Madrid is open Autumn, Winter and Spring quarters and has a language requirement of one year of college-level Spanish (SPANLANG 3 or SPANLANG 2A).
 In addition to opportunities to explore Spain’s culture, science, and society through a variety of humanities, health and social science courses, the Madrid program offers engineering students with sufficient language fluency the possibility of enrolling in courses at the Universidad Politécnica, one of Spain’s premier engineering universities.
 Its Industrial Engineering School is close to the Stanford Center and offers courses that are of interest to Stanford students.
 Students can also participate in academic internships as part of the course “Integration into Spanish Society.”
 Students interested in enrolling in a course in Universidad Politécnica or doing an engineering internship should contact the Madrid Center in advance.
-In addition, engineering students can enroll in one SCPD course from a selected list.
-Winter Quarter Faculty in Residence, Mechanical Engineering’s Professor Adrian Lew, will deliver a course titled “Structure and Shape: From the Middle Ages to the Present, as well as the possibility of Independent Study. please see https://undergrad.stanford.edu/programs/bosp/explore/search-courses
+In addition, engineering students can enroll in one SCPD course per quarter from a selected list.
+For additional details, please see https://undergrad.stanford.edu/programs/bosp/explore/search-courses